rust-lang/rfcs/text/0000-unsafe-aliased.md

   * Breaking the [pointer aliasing rules]. `&mut T` and `&T` follow LLVM’s scoped
 -   [noalias] model, except if the `&T` contains an [`UnsafeCell<U>`].
 +   [noalias] model, except if the `&T` contains an [`UnsafeCell<U>`] or
-+   the `&mut T` contains an [`UnsafeAliased<U>`].
++   the `&mut T` contains an [`UnsafePinned<U>`].
 ```

 Async generator lowering changes:
-- Fields that represent local variables whose address is taken across a yield point must be wrapped in `UnsafeAliased`.
+- Fields that represent local variables whose address is taken across a yield point must be wrapped in `UnsafePinned`.

 Codegen and Miri changes:

-- We have a `Unique` auto trait similar to `Freeze` that is implemented if the type does not contain any by-val `UnsafeAliased`.
+- We have a `UnsafeUnpin` auto trait similar to `Freeze` that is implemented if the type does not contain any by-val `UnsafePinned`.
+  This trait is an internal implementation detail and (for now) not exposed to users.
-- `noalias` on mutable references is only emitted for `Unique` types.
+- `noalias` on mutable references is only emitted for `UnsafeUnpin` types.
 (This replaces the current hack where it is only emitted for `Unpin` types.)
-- Miri will do `SharedReadWrite` retagging inside `UnsafeAliased` similar to what it does inside `UnsafeCell` already.
+- Miri will do `SharedReadWrite` retagging inside `UnsafePinned` similar to what it does inside `UnsafeCell` already.
 (This replaces the current `Unpin`-based hack.)

-Here is a [polyfill on current Rust](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=776f6640dcac5a303ce6af50dfe8dd91) that uses the `Unpin` hack to achieve mostly the same effect.
+Here is a [polyfill on current Rust](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=e686152296347467f9c9b173ebd1e2d0) that uses the `Unpin` hack to achieve mostly the same effect.
-("Mostly" because a safe `impl Unpin for ...` can un-do the effect of this, which would not be the case with the real `UnsafeAliased`.)
+("Mostly" because a safe `impl Unpin for ...` can un-do the effect of this, which would not be the case with the real `UnsafePinned`.)

 ### Comparison with some other types that affect aliasing

 - `UnsafeCell`: disables aliasing (and affects but does not fully disable dereferenceable) behind shared refs, i.e. `&UnsafeCell<T>` is special. `UnsafeCell<&T>` (by-val, fully owned) is not special at all and basically like `&T`; `&mut UnsafeCell<T>` is also not special.
-- `UnsafeAliased`: disables aliasing (and affects but does not fully disable dereferenceable) behind mutable refs, i.e. `&mut UnsafeAliased<T>` is special. `UnsafeAliased<&mut T>` (by-val, fully owned) is not special at all and basically like `&mut T`; `&UnsafeAliased<T>` is also not special.
+- `UnsafePinned`: disables aliasing (and affects but does not fully disable dereferenceable) behind mutable refs, i.e. `&mut UnsafePinned<T>` is special. `UnsafePinned<&mut T>` (by-val, fully owned) is not special at all and basically like `&mut T`; `&UnsafePinned<T>` is also not special.
 - [`MaybeDangling`](https://github.com/rust-lang/rfcs/pull/3336): disables aliasing and dereferencable *of all references (and boxes) directly inside it*, i.e. `MaybeDangling<&[mut] T>` is special. `&[mut] MaybeDangling<T>` is not special at all and basically like `&[mut] T`.

 # Drawbacks